A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Proofs of Theorem and Corollary : A global existence and uniqueness result for Equation

 \subsection{End of the proof of Theorem \ref{mainTh}: construction of the global solution}

-Given any finite time horizon $T>0$, split the interval~$[0,T]$ into $n=[\frac{T}{T_0}]+1$ intervals of length $T_0$ and repeat $n$ times the procedure applied for the case $T=2T_0$.
-By construction, the time marginals of the thus constructed solution has probability densities which satisfy~\eqref{density_space}. \begin{remark} Repeating all the previous arguments we can, as well, construct a solution to \eqref{NLSDEsimple} with the initial condition $p_0 \in L^\infty(\R) \cap L^1(\R)$.
-In that case, we use Inequality~ \eqref{densityInfty2} in the iterative procedure.
-The solution is unique in the space of measures whose one dimensional marginals are densities that belong to $L^\infty((0,T);L^\infty(\R) \cap L^1(\R))$.
+Given any finite time horizon $T>0$, split the interval~$[0,T]$ into $n=[\frac{T}{T_0}]+1$ intervals of length not exceeding $T_0$ and repeat $n$ times the procedure used in the preceding subsection.
+By construction, the time marginals of this solution to $(MP(p_0,T,b))$ has probability densities which satisfy~\eqref{density_space}. \begin{remark} Using similar arguments as above one can construct a solution to \eqref{NLSDEsimple} when the initial condition $p_0$ is in $L^\infty(\R) \cap L^1(\R)$ or, respectively, $L^2(\R) \cap L^1(\R)$.
+In these cases we use Remark~\ref{rk:regularity-result} in the iterative procedure.
+Consequently, the weak solution is unique under the constraint that the one dimensional marginal densities $(p_t)_{t\leq T}$ belong to $L^\infty((0,T);L^\infty(\R) \cap L^1(\R))$ or, respectively, satisfy

-If $p_0 \in L^2(\R) \cap L^1(\R)$ we use Inequality~\eqref{densityLp} in the iterative procedure.
-The solution is unique in the space of probability measures whose time marginals have densities $(p_t)_{t>0}$ which satisfy Inequality~\eqref{density_space}. \end{remark}